 The effectiveness of systems of internal control is evaluated by the work of the internal audit function, the officers within the authority who have responsibility for the development and maintenance of the internal control environment, and also by comments made by the external auditors.
-Compliance with statutory legislation and regulations was secured through the advice of the Council's advocate.
+Compliance with statutory legislation and regulations was secured through the advice of the Council's in-house legal officer and by occasional reference to an external advocate.
 The Executive Committee review the annual reports of both internal and external audit.